syntaxpresso/syntaxpresso.nvim/README.md

 | ---------------- | -------------------------------------------------- |
 | `Ctrl+Enter`     | Submit form immediately (skip to confirm)          |
 | `Ctrl+Backspace` | Go back to previous screen (in multi-step wizards) |

+## To do
+- [ ] Edit JPA Entity relationships
+- [ ] Create and edit DTOs
+- [ ] Automatically create migrations based on JPA Entity changes (still have to check if this is possible/viable)